tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/监控告警/智能监控/全实例监控_intl_en.md

 ## Searching Instances
 1. Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/analysis), select **Monitoring & Alarm** > **Intelligent Monitoring** on the left sidebar.
 On the displayed page, select a database type at the top and select the **Full Instance Monitoring** tab.
 2. On this tab, you can search instances.
-If you select MySQL, fuzzy search by instance ID/name or private IP is supported; if you select TDSQL-C, fuzzy search by cluster ID/name, instance ID/name, or access point address is supported.
+If you select MySQL, fuzzy search by instance ID/name or private IP is supported.
 >?Click the "i" icon on the right in the search box to view the help document for instance search.
 >
 ![](https://main.qcloudimg.com/raw/98723a56342305f64f51f1db0fd11385.png)